Viknesh-Rajaramon/Viknesh-Rajaramon/README.md

 <h3 align="center">

-🔉 I'm working at the intersection of NLP and RL </a>
+🔉 I'm interested to work in Data Analytics and in Software Engineering </a>

 📫 Mail me at **viknesh0209@gmail.com**